 Pumps have a bad reputation for being too complicated and tricky to learn, but we’re here to change that!
 Kaleido is simple to use, easy to understand and quick to learn.
 And whilst we think our pump is pretty intuitive, we also have great training materials and customer care in case you do get stuck.

-Kaleido doesn’t have an integrated blood glucose monitor so you can choose the option that works best for you, whether that’s a standard meter, continuous glucose monitor or flash meter.
+Kaleido doesn’t have an integrated blood glucose monitor.
+This allows you to choose the option that works best for you, whether that’s a standard meter, continuous glucose monitor or flash meter.
 And whatever you use, it’s easy to record your readings on your Kaleido handset.

 You’ll wear your pump all the time, so it needs to be right for you.
-With Kaleido you can choose from 10 different colours of pump and handset, two tubing lengths and two cannula lengths, giving you the freedom to find a combination that works for you.
+With Kaleido you can choose from 10 different colours of pump and handset.
+There’s also two tubing lengths and two cannula lengths.
+Kaleido gives you the freedom to find a combination that works for you.

 Most pumps will have a bolus calculator to help you work out how much insulin you need with each meal, or to correct your levels.
 Using a few important stats, they take some of the guess work out of delivering a bolus.
 But some calculators are more sophisticated than others – our ‘Kaleidoculator‘ is easy to use and has some great features, like customisable settings to match your body clock, 24/7.